 - Digital signage can help healthcare providers better connect with their patients.
 This can be done by showing them an updated schedule of appointments, highlighting new services available at the facility, or even just providing a quick way to answer basic questions about what they’re seeing or experiencing (e.g., “How do I know if I have diabetes?”).
-Digital signage can also help patients feel more comfortable in unfamiliar environments by offering information on things like where to find restrooms and how to get around the hospital more easily.
+Digital signage can also help patients feel more comfortable in unfamiliar environments by offering information on where to find restrooms and how to get around the hospital more efficiently.

 Healthcare facilities can take advantage of patient waiting time by providing engaging patient education, building stronger relationships with patients and improving the overall patient experience.

-The healthcare industry is quickly adapting to this new technology – by using digital signage as an educational tool for patients who may not have been able to access it before.
+The healthcare industry is quickly adapting to this new technology – using digital signage as an educational tool for patients who may not have been able to access it before.
 Healthcare facilities can take advantage of patient waiting time by providing engaging patient education, building stronger relationships with patients, and improving the overall patient experience.
 Digital signage is quickly becoming essential for any healthcare facility that wants to remain competitive and keep its patients returning.
-It is a powerful tool that can be used to educate patients and provide information about the services your office provides.
+It is a powerful tool that can be used to educate patients and provide information about the services your office offers.

 Patients will be more involved in their own care.